The Art Of Taking DJ Song Requests

 Reasons why you might reject someone’s request

 When turning down someone’s request always try to be polite.
-As I mentioned above, you should try to play people’s requests if possible, but sometimes for various reasons it’s just not possible and here are the reasons why:
+As I mentioned above, you should try to play people’s requests if possible, but sometimes for various reasons it’s just not possible and here 4 possible reasons why:

 1. The song is not appropriate